boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    to address NFs.
 An IPv6 address is a 128-bit long field, while the S-NSSAI is a 32-bit field: Slice/Service Type (SST): 8 bits, Slice Differentiator (SD): 24 bits.
-32 bits, out of 128 bits of the IPv6 address, MAY be used to encode the S-NSSAI, which makes an IP to Slice mapping table unnecessary.
-This is simply an allocation method to allocate IPv6 addresses to NF loopbacks, without redefining IPv6 semantic.
-Different IPv6 address allocation schemes following this concept MAY be used, with one example allocation showed in {{figure-11}}.
+32 bits, out of 128 bits of the IPv6 address, may be used to encode the S-NSSAI, which makes an IP to Slice mapping table unnecessary.
+This mapping is simply a local an allocation method to allocate IPv6 addresses to NF loopbacks, without redefining IPv6 semantic.
+Different IPv6 address allocation schemes following this mapping approach may be used, with one example allocation showed in {{figure-11}}.

+   Note that this addressing scheme is local to a node; intermediary nodes are not required to associate any additional semantic with IPv6 address.

+   One
-   This addressing scheme is local to a node; intermediary nodes are not required to associate any additional semantic with IPv6 address.
-One benefit of embedding the S-NSSAI in the IPv6 address is that provides a very easy way of identifying the packet as belonging to given S-NSSAI at any place in the transport domain.
-This might could be used, for example, to slectivelky enable per S-NSSAI monitoring, or any other per S-NSSAI handling, if required.
+   benefit of embedding the S-NSSAI in the IPv6 address is providing a very easy way of identifying the packet as belonging to given S-NSSAI at any place in the transport domain.
+This might be used, for example, to slectivelky enable per S-NSSAI monitoring, or any other per S-NSSAI handling, if required.